 If you build a resume that speaks to employer needs, chances are good that you'll be invited to interview.
 If you are, you'll need to make sure that you present yourself as effectively in person as you did on paper (or online).
 By learning more about what an interview entails, practicing your answers to commonly asked questions, and planning for the interview overall, you will gain the skills and confidence necessary to impress an employer and, ultimately, receive the job offer.

 The Center for Career and Professional Development has several resources to assist you with preparing for your interview.
 Students and alumni are able to schedule interview appointments with our Career Counselors to go over commonly asked questions and interview tips.
-To schedule an appointment please use GradesFirst or come in-person to the Killian Annex Building room 205.
+To schedule an appointment please use GradesFirst or come in-person to 150 Reid (entrance adjacent to the pay lot near Scott).

 For Interview Attire Tips please click here.